 Blood Blister Inside Cheek

-A blood blister inside the cheek forms when the soft tissue is damaged, causing blood to pool under the skin.
+A blood blister inside the cheek forms when the soft tissue is damaged, causing blood to pool under the skin — creating what resembles a blood clot in mouth.
 It often appears after accidental biting, irritation, or minor injury.
 These blisters can be painful, but they usually heal on their own with basic care and prevention.

 Blood Blister on Tongue

 A blood blister on the tongue forms when a small blood vessel breaks due to biting, irritation, or sudden trauma.
-It appears as a dark red or purple bubble and may feel sore or sensitive.
-Most blood blisters heal on their own, but treatment includes rinsing the mouth with warm salt water, avoiding spicy or acidic foods, applying ice to reduce swelling, and keeping the tongue clean to prevent infection.
+It appears as a dark red blister in mouth and may feel sore or sensitive.
+Most blood blisters heal on their own, but blood blister in mouth treatment includes rinsing the mouth with warm salt water, avoiding spicy or acidic foods, applying ice to reduce swelling, and keeping the tongue clean to prevent infection.
 If the blister grows, becomes very painful, or does not heal, a dentist or doctor should be consulted.

 Oral Blood Blisters – Causes